<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Calendar-based meeting capture

-• Summaries are well-structured and easy to skim
+• Summaries are well structured and easy to skim

-• Action items are clearly highlighted
+• Action items are highlighted clearly

 • Very low learning curve